Top 12 Mental Health Charities Making a Big Impact

 JED’s programming over the last twenty years has had a major impact.
 More than 3,000 high schools, colleges, and universities use at least one resource from JED.
 JED has educated over 7,000 mental health professionals in suicide prevention.

 A national campaign called Seize the Awkward encourages young people to have important (but sometimes awkward!) conversations with each other about their mental health, particularly with friends who might be struggling with a mental health issue.
-They use this campaign to empower young people to reach out to help manage their stress during the pandemic.
+They use this campaign to empower young people to reach out to help manage their stress.

 JED also advocates for approaching mental health and suicide prevention from a public health perspective.
 Their advocacy work hopes to build a future where the following is true: